 Your goal should be three or more nights per week of unbroken sleep, he says.
 Anything less, consult your doctor.
 “There are safe and effective medication and non-medication treatments available to help,” Arnedt says.

-Here are 10 ways to keep your shuteye time a healthy experience.
+Here are 10 ways to keep your shuteye healthy.